vLeov/php-chess/docs/getting-started.md

 $board->playLan('w', 'e2e4');
 ```

-Have you ever attended a chess tournament or watched one streamed on a website?
-If so, you've probably noticed that each player writes down their move on a piece of paper.
-PGN stands for Portable Game Notation and is a human-readable format that allows chess players to read and write chess games.
-Computers and graphical user interfaces (GUI) often prefer an easy-to-use, machine-readable format called Long Algebraic Notation (LAN) instead.

-So, for example, if you're integrating a JavaScript chessboard with a backend, you may want to make the chess moves in LAN format.
-On the other hand, PGN is more suitable for loading games annotated by humans.

-Be that as it may, every time a move is made, the state of the board changes.
+Every time a move is made, the state of the board changes.

 ```php
 var_dump($board->toFen());